 For children who might be undergoing toilet training or are newly potty trained, it might be advisable to use pull-ups, particularly for long-haul flights.

-After 20 minutes we rang the call bell and the air hostess told us we could bring him to the toilet (despite the seat belt sign still being on), “You gotta do what you gotta do for your boy”.
+After 20 minutes we rang the call bell and the flight attendant told us we could bring him to the toilet (despite the seat belt sign still being on), “You gotta do what you gotta do for your boy”.
 She was so lovely about it.
 Disaster was averted.
 But I regretted not bring pull-ups with us.

 Also, it might be advisable to put a changing mat or towel under newly toilet trained toddlers on the seat, just in case.
 At least if they have an accident, the seat will be saved.